fra-yer/Earthquake-Monitor/README.md

 - `offshore`: is true for epicenters not on land
 - `tsunami_potential`: a screening label for offshore earthquakes to estimate the potential for a tsunami (unlikely, possible, elevated, significant)
 - `nearest_city`: gives the city (with population >25000) closest to the epicenter; returns "none" for very remote places or offshore points when the nearest city is more than 500 km away.
+- `nearest_tectonic_boundary`: gives the nearest tectonic boundary as the pair of tectonic plates
+- `tectonic_boundary_distance_km`: gives the distance to the nearest tectonic boundary in kilometers
 - `within_radius`: indicates whether the epicenter is within the user-defined local radius

 All distances provided by the integration are given in kilometers.
 If you prefer miles for dashboard display, you can convert the `distance_km` attribute using a Home Assistant template such as: